time2backup/time2backup/docs/user_manual.md

 <a name="whatisit"></a>
 ## What is time2backup?
 time2backup is a program to easy backup and restore your files.
-It wants to be as simple as Time Machine on macOS.

 <a name="requirements"></a>
 ## What do I need to install time2backup?
-Nothing but rsync program, which is installed on most popular systems like Ubuntu, Linux Mint, Debian, openSuse, Mageia, macOS, ...
+Nothing else but the rsync program, which is installed on most popular systems like Ubuntu, Linux Mint, Debian, openSuse, Mageia, macOS, ...

 <a name="install"></a>
 ## How to install time2backup